 Escambron is described by many as a nice family-friendly beach.
 It has a small crescent of clean sand and usually calm waters, thanks to the coral reef a short distance from the beach.
 It also is lined with trees, which provide lots of shade when you feel you have had enough sun.
 There are lifeguards on duty during the day (8:30am – 5:00pm).
 You can also see some cool fish if you want to snorkel.
 We find the best snorkeling (and really it is not good, but it is something!) by following along the floating ropes that border the swimming area.

-Balneario Escambron is part of the “Blue Flag Program”, meaning there are facilities and they meet certain water quality standards.
+Balneario Escambron is usually part of the “Blue Flag Program”, meaning there are facilities and they meet certain water quality standards .
 The facilities include life guards, outdoor showers (for rinsing off), and restrooms.
-Last time we went, the restrooms were in need of repair and a good cleaning.
-If you go to the restaurant, you can use their bathroom, which is much cleaner!

 Only swim in the designated area and when the warning flag is green.
 If they are flying a red or yellow flag, it is not safe to go in the water.

-There is a $6.00 parking fee for gated parking.
+There is a $5.00 plus tax parking fee for gated parking (cash only).
 You can easily take the bus here from either OSJ or Isla Verde areas.

 Balneario Escambron is located on Avenida Munoz Rivera, just west of the Normandie Hotel.